Joyyojpeed/WhataByte-Dashboard/README.md

 📊 WhatBytes Internship Dashboard
 A comprehensive dashboard designed to provide a detailed analysis of user performance, including quick statistics, syllabus analysis, question analysis, and a comparison graph.
-Built using React, Next.js, Tailwind CSS, and Chart.js, this dashboard delivers a modern, responsive, and interactive experience.
+Built using Next.js, Tailwind CSS, and Chart.js, this dashboard delivers a modern, responsive, and interactive experience.

 🚀 Features
 📌 Quick Statistics